 Any distributions made upon Energy Transfer's liquidation will be made to its partners in accordance with their respective positive capital account balances.
 The holders of outstanding Energy Transfer Series G Preferred Units will first be specially allocated items of Energy Transfer's gross income and gain in a manner designed to cause, in the event of any liquidation, dissolution, or winding up of its affairs (whether voluntary or involuntary), such holders to have a positive capital balance equal to the liquidation preference of \$1,000 per Energy Transfer Series G Preferred Unit.
-If the amount of Energy Transfer's gross income and gain available to be specially allocated to the holders of outstanding Energy Transfer Series G Preferred Units is not sufficient to cause the capital account of holders of outstanding Energy Transfer Series G Preferred Units to equal the liquidation preference of an Energy Transfer Series G Preferred Unit, then the amount that a holder of an Energy Transfer Series G Preferred Units would receive upon liquidation may be less than the Energy Transfer Series G Preferred Unit liquidation preference.
-Any accumulated and unpaid distributions on the Energy Transfer Series G Preferred Units to receive the liquidation made in accordance with capital account balances.
+If the amount of Energy Transfer's gross income and gain available to be specially allocated to the holders of outstanding Energy Transfer Series G Preferred Units to equal the liquidation preference of an Energy Transfer Series G Preferred Unit, then the amount that a holder of an Energy Transfer Series G Preferred Units would receive upon liquidation may be less than the Energy Transfer Series G Preferred Unit liquidation preference.
+Any accumulated and unpaid distributions on the Energy Transfer Series G Preferred Units will be paid prior to any distributions in liquidation made in accordance with capital account balances.
 The rights of the holders of Energy Transfer Series G Preferred Units to receive the liquidation preference will be subject to the rights of the holders of any senior securities and the proportional rights of holders of parity securities.